asynkron/protoactor-go/README.md

 func main() {
     remote.Start("localhost:8091")

-    //register a name for our local actor so that it can be spawned remotely remote.Register("hello", actor.PropsFromProducer(func() actor.Actor { return &MyActor{} })) console.ReadLine()
+    // register a name for our local actor so that it can be spawned remotely remote.Register("hello", actor.PropsFromProducer(func() actor.Actor { return &MyActor{} })) console.ReadLine()
 }